All Products

 LVM is not supported in the following cases:

-• If the system disk has no boot partition, LVM is not supported.
+• The system disk has no boot partition.

-After enabling LVM, the feature will not take effect in the following scenarios:
+After LVM is enabled, the feature does not take effect in the following scenarios:

 • The migration source does not support lvm2 or the lvm2 package is not installed.

-• The migration source is a Debian system with a kernel version of 3.x or earlier, and a disk with an XFS file system is mounted.
+• The migration source is a Debian system with a kernel version of 3.x or earlier and has a disk with an XFS file system mounted.

-• Migrate: You can choose whether to migrate the mount target based on your business needs.
+• Migrate: Choose whether to migrate the mount point based on your business needs.

-• Enable Block Replication: Using block replication can effectively improve the stability of migration transfer speed and ensure consistency with the source partition structure, but the partition size cannot be modified.
-SMC determines whether to support enabling block replication based on the state of the migration source disk partitions.
+• Enable Block Replication: This option is visible only for SMC client versions earlier than V3.2.0.
+Using block replication improves the stability of the migration transfer speed and ensures consistency with the source partition structure, but the partition size cannot be modified.
+SMC determines whether to support block replication based on the status of the source disk partitions.

-• If the migration source does not support enabling Block Replication for a partition, the switch cannot be turned on.
+• If the migration source does not support enabling Block Replication for a partition, this switch is disabled.
 The default file replication is used, and the partition size can be modified.

-• If the migration source supports enabling Block Replication for a partition, block replication is enabled by default to achieve partition-level disk migration.
+• If the migration source supports enabling Block Replication for a partition, block replication is enabled by default to perform partition-level disk migration.

 Note

-• When the migration source is a Windows operating system, the block replication feature is enabled by default and cannot be disabled.
+• If the migration source runs a Windows operating system, block replication is enabled by default and cannot be disabled.

-• If LVM is enabled on the disk and the partition size is not a multiple of 4 MiB, block replication will not take effect, and file replication will be used for data transfer.
+• If LVM is enabled on the disk and the partition size is not a multiple of 4 MiB, block replication does not take effect, and file replication is used for data transfer.

-• Set Partition Size: When block replication is not enabled, you can set the partition size as needed, but the sum of the partition sizes cannot exceed the size of the belonging disk.
+• Set Partition Size: When block replication is disabled, you can set the partition size as needed, but the sum of the partition sizes cannot exceed the size of the disk.

 Note

-If the disk sizes of the destination instance do not match the migration source disks, the task cannot be created.
-In this case, the system will automatically adjust the mount target positions to meet the disk size requirements.
-If the requirements are still not met after adjusting the mount targets, handle the issue according to the prompts on the page.
+If the disk sizes of the destination instance do not match the source disks, the task cannot be created.
+In this case, the system automatically adjusts the mount point positions to meet the disk size requirements.
+If the requirements are still not met after the adjustment, troubleshoot the issue based on the prompts on the page.

-You can also manually drag the mount target positions to meet the disk size requirements.
-However, dragging is not supported for boot or system partitions.
+You can also manually drag the mount point positions to meet the disk size requirements.
+However, you cannot drag boot or system partitions.
 Perform the following steps:

-1. Hover your mouse over the image icon in front of the mount target.
+1. Hover the pointer over the image icon in front of the mount point.

-2. Use the mouse to drag the mount target to another disk.
+2. Drag the mount point to another disk.

 Transmission Speed Limit

-Transfer throttling limits the actual network transfer speed, in Mbps.
-If the Compression Ratio is set to a value greater than 0, the actual network transfer speed (the transfer speed of compressed data) will be less than the speed displayed in the Real-time Migration Status.
+Limits the actual network transfer speed, in Mbit/s.
+If Compression Ratio is set to a value greater than 0, the actual network transfer speed (for compressed data) is lower than the speed displayed in the Real-time Migration Status column.

 Compression Ratio